tonioloewald/type-by-example/README.md

 so if you call `safe_f(safe_g(...))` and `safe_g` fails, `safe_f` will _short-circuit_ execution and
 return the error directly -- which should help with debugging and prevent code executing on data known to be bad.

+### Notes on Performance

+I've done some rough performance testing of `typeSafe` and added a simple optimization.
+The test code simply performed an add operation 1,000,000 times inline, wrapped in a function, wrapped in a trivial wrapper function, and using a `typeSafe` function.

+In essence, the overhead for typeSafe functions (on my recent, pretty fast, Windows laptop) is about 350ms/million calls checked by typeSafe.

+Note that many frameworks end up wrapping all your functions several times for various reasons, doing non-trivial work in the wrapper.
+In any event, if even _this_ much of an overhead is abhorrent, simply don't use typeSafe in performance critical situations, or call it outside a loop rather than inside.

+(E.g. if you're iterating across a lot of data in an array, typecheck a function that takes the array, not a function that processes all the elements -- matchType does not check every element of a large array.)

+The obvious place to use typeSafe functions is when communicating with services, and here any overhead is insignificant compared with network or I/O.

 ## History